thordnel/dvtsems-issuetracker/README.md

 Windows11-themed icons from [icons8.com](https://icons8.com/)

-## This portal will not be supported.
+## This portal will no longer be supported.
 Use the in-app form for feature requests and bug reporting.
 Thanks!